Quantum Limits of Exoplanet Detection and Localization: Data Availability

-Our codebase for (1) generating the figures presented in this work (2) simulating beam propagation through the Perfect, PIAACM, and Vortex coronagraphs (3) determining coronagraph operators, and (4) simulating exoplanet localization with SPADE can be found in the project GitHub Repository \cite{Deshler:2024_Exoplanet_Quantum_Limits_Github}.
+A code-base for (1) generating the figures presented in this work (2) simulating field propagation through the PC, PIAACM, and VC (3) determining coronagraph operators, and (4) simulating exoplanet localization with SPADE can be found in the project GitHub Repository \cite{Deshler:2024_Exoplanet_Quantum_Limits_Github}.